zabbix/zabbix/templates/cloud/azure_http/README.md

 ## Overview

-For Zabbix version: 6.2 and higher.
 This template is designed to monitor Microsoft Azure by HTTP.
 It works without any external scripts and uses the script item.
 Currently the template supports discovery of virtual machines (VMs), MySQL and PostgreSQL servers.

+## Requirements

+For Zabbix version: 6.2 and higher.

 ## Setup